 This was the occasion, giving heed to Franco Cioppi, to mount two lithographic presses, French of the late eighteenth century.
 We then bought lithographic stones from all over Italy, choosing the most suitable and rarest.
 We also mounted two screen printing setups with all the necessary equipment.

 Very quickly we were able to approach all the basic printing techniques for experimentation and immediate production.
-It took a short time to understand that lithography on stone, for so many reasons already at that time, had repeated little to suggest and say for the future of original art printing.
+It took a short time to understand that lithography on stone for many reasons already at that time had, I repeat, little to suggest and say for the future of original art printing.